magtrix11/MAGWORLD.github.io/_posts/2022-02-26-First_Post.md

 Anyways,,,,,,, I'm Antonia, BUT I like to be called
 ## MAG

-I am an imaginationalist and I believe in being exceptional.
+**I am an imaginationalist and I believe in being exceptional.
 I am a multidsiciplinary artist.
+I am a multidimensional being with depths like the ocean.

+"You are not a drop in the ocean, you are the ocean in a drop." -RUMI

+I have been creating art since I have memory and recollection.
+I have loved color and the absence of color, form, space, since I could see.
+I am a lover of pattern, and repetion.
+I love ranndomization and impulsivity.
+I create on instinct.

 But I only started seeing myself as an artist through using technology.